 The APS Publication Grant supports the publication of innovative scholarly research about printmaking across all time periods and geographic regions.
-The grant carries a maximum award of $2,000 and is funded through the Association of Print Scholars and the generosity of two print dealers, C.G.
+The grant carries a maximum award of $2,000 and is funded through the Association of Print Scholars and the generosity of C.G.
 Boerner and Harris Schrank.

 Proposed projects should be feature-length articles, online publications or essays, exhibition catalogues, or books, which are nearing completion and publication.
 Please note that while publications may be in any language, proposals and all supplementary application materials must be submitted in English.
 Examples of possible uses for an APS Publication Grant include, but are not limited to, the following:

 - – Travel expenses for research essential to the completion of a manuscript;

 - Studio time or courses in printmaking that will contribute significantly to a scholar’s understanding of their subject matter, or collaboration between printmakers and scholars;

 – Funding assistance for photography and image permissions;

 – Honoraria for contributors to edited volumes or other collaborative publications.

 Successful proposals must address all of the following criteria, which must be consolidated into a single PDF document (12 pt. font, black text):

-- Budget and budget narrative detailing how grant funding would be spent.
+- Budget and budget narrative (250 words or less) detailing how grant funding would be spent.
 Please list any other grants for which the applicant has applied, amounts, and the results (if known).